Gabrielafolabi/DEVOPS-PROJECT/PROJECT 9 - Wordpress with LVM/README.md

 In this project I prepared a storage infrastructure on two Linux servers and implemented a basic web solution using WordPress.

-Wordpress is an open-source content management system written in PHP nad paired with MySQL or MariaDB as its backend Relational Database Management System (RDBMS).
+Wordpress is an open-source content management system written in PHP and paired with MySQL or MariaDB as its backend Relational Database Management System (RDBMS).

 This project consists of two parts: